Pask00/TestingGame-IntegrationTask/README.md

 # Testing Game - Integration Task
-This is an Educational Game for "Man vs automated Testing Tools challenges", part of the ENACTEST project.
+This is an Educational Game for "Man vs automated Testing Tools challenges", part of the ENACTEST project.<br>
-It has been realized during the Software Architecture Design course at University of Naples Federico II.
+It has been realized during the Software Architecture Design course at University of Naples Federico II: https://github.com/Testing-Game-SAD-2023

 Team Components:
 - Pasquale Riello - M63/1516
 - Lorenzo Pannone - M63/1492

-# WHAT WE HAVE DONE
+# What we have done
 Our task was to integrate the other tasks and microservices - created by other teams - into the final working product.
 Others goals we have achieved are: